bmarrdev/android-DecoView-charting/README.md

 ```

 In the above example some important points to note are:
-- The argument 50 passed to the builder function is the position in relation to the range of data initilized with the SeriesItem.Builder().setRange(min, max, initial) function call
+- The argument 50 passed to the builder function is the position in relation to the range of data initialized with the SeriesItem.Builder().setRange(min, max, initial) function call
 - The Index that is passed is returned from the DecoView.addSeries(...) function call
 - All durations are specified in milliseconds